The tool may be "free," but the hidden costs add up. Here's how.

 — Henry Ford

-Analytics tools only work when they bring quality data and insights that is relevant to the stakeholders who need that data to make good decisions.
+Analytics tools only work when they provide reliable, relevant insights that you can act on.
 The best analytics tools will be clear and actionable, having low time-to-data and time-to-insights.

 Keep asking the hard questions about your tools.
-Run an analysis and estimate the fully-baked cost of your web analytics stack.
+Run the analysis and discover the real cost of your web analytics stack.

 Some tools make it easier to install code across your site or app — such as Google Tag Manager. ↩︎